raycast/extensions/extensions/pipe-commands/README.md

 ## Pipe Commands Logic

-The user input (selection or clipboard) will be passed to the script through the standard input stream (`stdin`).
+The user input (selection or clipboard) will be passed as the script first argument.
+It will also be passed as the script stdin for convenience.

 The standard output stream (`stdout`) of the script will replace the current selection, be copied to the clipboard or be passed to a another pipe command depending on the user choice.
 If the command does not return any output, the selection will be preserved.